crewAIInc/crewAI/README.md

 ### Quick Tutorial

 ### Write Job Descriptions

 ## Connecting Your Crew to a Model

-crewAI supports using various LLMs through a variety of connection options.
+It supports using various LLMs through a variety of connection options.
 By default your agents will use the OpenAI API when querying the model.
 However, there are several other ways to allow your agents to connect to models.
 For example, you can configure your agents to use a local model via the Ollama tool.